Hammad1007/Cat-Lovers/Testing.md

-# Testing
+# Software Testing

+Software testing is an essential process that ensures the quality, functionality, and reliability of software applications.
+It involves a systematic evaluation of software components, aiming to identify defects, errors, or deviations from expected behavior to deliver a high-quality end product.

+Website testing specifically focuses on assessing web applications, ensuring they function accurately across different browsers, devices, and user scenarios.
+It encompasses various testing types, including functionality, usability, performance, security, and compatibility checks, to guarantee a seamless and satisfying user experience.

-Like any javascript web application, we will be testing it using Cypress Tool for E2E Testing.
-A complete guide on how to use cypress is mentioned in this file.
+For the website, Cat-Lovers, we will be using Cypress for E2E Testing.
+A bried guide to cypress is mentioned in the following paragraphs.

 ## Cypress
 ### What is Cypress?